 It is proposed that there be three draws per annum.
 The first

-to take place at the end of May, the second in September and the
+to take place at the end of September, the second in December

-third in December.
-The timing of the first draw would give a four
+and the third in March.
+The timing of the first draw would give

-month window to sell shares for the first and subsequent years,
+a four month window to sell shares for the first and subsequent

-as shares could still be sold up to a week before the first draw
+years, as shares could still be sold up to a week before the first

 in the bar at the centre, and overseen by two independent adjudicators,